enzinier/fcm-sender-java/README.md

 DownstreamHttpResponse downstreamHttpResponse = fcmSender.sendNotification(downstreamHttpMessages);
 ```
 You can find server key from setting of firebase console.
 (Project Setting > Cloud Messaging)
+DownstreamHttpData is just interface for getting common parameter.
+Therefore you should write code to include your own data implement DownstreamHttpData.

 ## Reference
 - https://developers.google.com/cloud-messaging/http-server-ref